 The Buyer pays the remaining required funds in their downpayment to an attorney or a representative of the title company via cashier’s check or wire transfer.

 A representative from the title company or your attorney will then record the transaction and deed with the appropriate municipality.

 The Buyer receives the keys and, unless indicated differently in the contract, officially takes possession of the property.

-Literally hundreds of satisfied Buyers and Sellers in multiple counties.
+Literally thousands of satisfied Buyers and Sellers in multiple counties.